 I thought I would get started with a Chromebook.
 As many of you know, Chromebook’s runs Google’s Chrome OS, and it’s primarily a system that is used most often when connected to the Internet so you can access all your cloud services.
 I know WiFi is not pervasive, but most places I go have free WiFi, so I thought this would not be a drawback.

 I was not sure what I was expecting, but my next step was to go online and find a good Chromebook.
 My default is always to see what Dell has to offer; they had one model – the Dell Chromebook 11.
 They had different configuration options, but I was looking for most affordable, I went with the default model, and it happened to be on sale, Bonus!

 Here are some details on the configurations of the Chromebook I purchased, all for $340 CDN (I know I could have found something cheaper with ASUS, etc. – but as I mentioned earlier I default to Dell for most equipment – I really just like their products).
 I also watched several video reviews on YouTube and review sites like CNET.
 BTW – The price point on Chromebooks also make it attractive for school’s to begin offering them to students.

 - 16GB SATA SSD Storage

 I’ve been using the Chromebook for a couple of months now, but not as my primary system.
 I tried, for the first two weeks, but it was hard.
 I attempted to look for alternative apps that were on my MacBook in the Google Chrome Web Store, but many were just not polished.
 One app that I needed was VMware Fusion – and I could not find a substitute.

 There is a place for Chromebooks

-Have a ChromeBook – I would love to hear about how you are using it, add your comments below.
-Thanks for reading!
+Have a Chromebook – I would love to hear about how you are using it, let me know on Twitter and thanks for reading!